owntracks/booklet/docs/features/traccar.md

 http://traccar.example.net:5144
 ```

-To make Traccar accept a connection from an owntracks client, you need to set a matching _Identifier_.
-This identifier is per default the `tid` or your device.
+To make Traccar accept a connection from an owntracks client, you need to set a matching _identifier_.
+This identifier is per default the `tid` of your device.
 If you have configured a `topic` for your device, owntracks will identify  using the `topic` instead of the `tid`.

 ![Traccar device configuration](images/traccar-device.jpg)